 - 1.1.1 In May 2024, the SEM Committee published its decision (SEM-24-035) to allow Existing Capacity and New Capacity investing more than €100,000/MWd (the Intermediate Contract Investment Rate Threshold (ICIRT)) to bid for an Intermediate Length Contract (ILC) of up to five years.
 Where existing capacity seeks an ILC, it may also apply to the RAs for a 5-year Unit Specific Price Cap (USPC) to allow it to bid at a price in excess of the Existing Capacity Price Cap (ECPC). - 1.1.2 The ILC policy and the associated CMC changes and process changes were introduced at pace for the 2028/29 T-4 auction, with both the policy paper (SEM-24-035) and the ILC Exception Application Process guidance notes (SEM-24-033) published on the 2 May 2024, and the ILC Exception Applications due by 4 June 2024.
-The applications were submitted prior to the implementation of the requisite CMC Modifications, with the relevant CMC Mod_10_24 being published on 16 September 2024. - 1.1.3 The auction ran in December 2024 and was successful in attracting investment to refurbish and life extend existing capacity, with five-year contracts awarded to refurbish 1,646MW_d of existing units2 and to build two new "other storage" units, totalling 39MW_d of capacity. - 1.1.4 Applicants are reminded that they should have their data fully complete and submitted by the Exception Application Date.
-The SEM Committee may reject incomplete or non-compliant applications at an earlier stage during the 2029/30 T-4 Exception Application process. - 1.1.5 The Initial Auction Information Pack (IAIP) for the 2029/30 T-4 will be published on 01 August 2025.
+The applications were submitted prior to the implementation of the requisite CMC Modifications, with the relevant CMC Mod_10_24 being published on 16 September 2024. - 1.1.3 The auction ran in December 2024 and was successful in attracting investment to refurbish and life extend existing capacity, with five-year contracts awarded to refurbish 1,646MW_d of existing units2 and to build two new "other storage" units, totalling 39MW_d of capacity. - 1.1.4 The quality of data and evidence included in the initial ILC and Multi-year USPC Exception Applications for the 2028/29 T-4 largely fell below required standards, and the RAs gave some applicants multiple opportunities to rectify shortfalls in data or evidential provision.
+The SEM Committee recognises that the 2028/29 T-4 auction was the first time that ILCs had been introduced, and that the new policies and processes were introduced at pace, and this likely contributed to data quality issues.
+However, applicants should submit better quality Exception Applications for the 2029/30 T-4 auction.
+Applicants are reminded that they should have their data fully complete and submitted by the Exception Application Date.
+In the 2028/29 T-4 auction, given the exceptional circumstances, the RAs/SEM Committee took a permissive approach to late/incomplete data at the Exception Application date, but the SEM Committee may reject incomplete or non-compliant applications at an earlier stage during the 2029/30 T-4 Exception Application process. - 1.1.5 The Initial Auction Information Pack (IAIP) for the 2029/30 T-4 will be published on 01 August 2025.
 The IAIP will specify the Intermediate Contract Investment Rate Threshold (ICIRT), which must be met by applicants seeking an ILC.
 The ICIRT was set at €100,000/MW_d for the 2028/29 T-4 auction and will be consulted on in the 2029/30 T-4 parameters consultation.
-The consultation paper will set out a proposal that the ICIRT will remain at €100,000/MW_d for the 2029/30 T-4, subject to the outcome of the consultation paper. - 1.1.6 A number of questions have been raised by market participants, about how the ICIRT test and other elements of the ILC framework will be applied in practice, so we have set out some worked examples in Appendix A. The examples cover cases where a market participant: - Has obtained approval for an ILC bid but wishes to bid at a rate that applies to only a portion of the works proposed in the approved Exception Application, if the cost associated with these works exceeds the ICIRT but remains below the total Project Spend.
-As illustrated in Example 1 in Appendix A, if the unit wishes to bid for a multiyear ILC and in accordance with an approved 5-year USPC, it must deliver the investment materially in line with the "Approved Financial Investment Plan" and the "Approved Physical Programme of Works" set out in Final Determination letters.
-The
+The consultation paper will set out a proposal that the ICIRT will remain at €100,000/MW_d for the 2029/30 T-4, subject to the outcome of the consultation paper.